ga-wdi-exercises/atm/readme.md

 ## But first...
 Pseudocode (20 min)

 Let's take 20 minutes to write some pseudocode for the lab.
 Think carefully about every step involved in using an ATM.
 For example, it allows users to input a dollar amount when they want deposit money.
-Also, think about how there are two types of accounts.
+Also, think about how there are two types of accounts--checking and savings.
+Take a look at the **Specifications** below to guide your pseudo.

+##### Put your pseudocode into comments within your program, **this will factor into your lab's "grade."**

 ## ...and then Peer Review (10 min)